cloudwu/rogue/README.md

 ```

-The event can be "QUIT" and "KEY" .
+The event can be "QUIT" , "KEY" , "MOTION", "BUTTON" .

 About Sprite
 ============